 Self-service capabilities.
 What does your ideal knowledge base look like?
 The right service desk lets you take your team’s institutional knowledge and put it to work for your company, internally, and all your customers

 tracking and analytics.
-How quickly tickets was a ticket first answered and ultimately resolved?
+How quickly was a ticket first answered and ultimately resolved?
 How happy was the customer?

 integrations.
 Apps, widgets, and add-ons can be lifesavers in the present and integral to future growth